-A: Reducing rolling resistance will make you faster, no doubt.
-A watt (or three) saved is power in the bank, but I’m not sold on the push towards wider tires for reduced rolling resistance when considering the system as a whole.
-At the speeds I ride, a 23c/25c front/rear setup with the right tires is faster than anything else I’ve tried.
+Reducing rolling resistance will make you faster, no doubt.
+A watt (or three) saved is power in the bank, but I'm not sold on the push towards wider tires for reduced rolling resistance when considering the system as a whole.
+At the speeds I ride, a 23c/25c front/rear setup with the right tires is faster than anything else I've tried.
 Remember aero is KING, weight is KING.
 Rolling resistance is an also-ran in most cases, but there are definitely tires worth avoiding if you want to go fast.
 Bicycle Rolling Resistance is a good resource for that information.

-A: The best place to measure power is as close as you can get to the source (i.e. your feet).
-Which means that the most flattering power meters are the pedal kind because the further you get away from the pedal the higher the loss; for e.g., measuring at the rear wheel could be as wrong by as much as 5%.
+The best place to measure power is as close as you can get to the source (i.e. your feet).
+Which means that the most flattering power meters are the pedal kind because the further you get away from the pedal the higher the drive train loss; for e.g., measuring at the rear wheel could be as lower by as much as 5%.
 Each PM type has its own trade-offs, so it's hard to say one is universally better than another.
 For e.g. pedals are a consumable item, but they are easiest to install, can be used on multiple bikes with minimal effort, and give you L/R. Two-sided crank PMs give you L/R balance, but are more difficult to install, so generally tied to a single bike, and if you use Shimano are probably not as accurate as they could be.
 Spider or hub based PM don't give you true L/R balance, and the spider has the same installation story as a crank.
 That said, the only one I stay away from is the wheel hub; too many negatives, very few positives.
 Personally I use pedal and crank based PM.
 Something that measures total power, and ideally something thing that can do true left/right balance is best.
 Many people have a power imbalance, I am one of them.

-Counterpoint: The market is 80% left side only for a reason, and that reason is cost.
-Dual power setups are expensive, and some people would argue unnecessary.
-If you don’t have a power imbalance (counter-counterpoint, how would you know if you’re only measuring one side?), there’s no reason to 2x (or 2.5x) the cost of getting a one-sided PM.
-Just replace the left crank with a PM enabled arm, and done.
+Counterpoint: The market is 80% left-side only for a reason, and that reason is cost.
+Dual power setups are more expensive, and some people would argue unnecessary.
+If you don't have a power imbalance (counter-counterpoint, how would you know if you're only measuring one side?), there's no reason to 2x (or 2.5x) the cost of a one-sided PM.
+Just replace the left crank with a PM enabled

 Some might argue that consistency is the most important thing, and they have a point, up to a point.
 If you're only using one PM, and it's consistent in its wrongness the number it gives you doesn't really matter that much.
 If it's consistently wrong in the upwards direction then it can even make you feel better about your power-to-weight than is justified - and we know that feeling good generally nets better results.